sujik18/llm-gate-exam-evaluation/README.md

 ## Installation
 1. Install MLC and MLC Flow and activate the virtual environment with the following reference: https://docs.mlcommons.org/mlcflow/install/

+2. Download the scripts and clone mlperf-automations repo
+    ```shell
+    mlc pull repo mlcommons@mlperf-automations
+    mlc pull repo llm-gate-exam-evaluation
+    ```

-2. Create a .env file in the same directory as the customize.py file with the following content:
+3. Create a .env file in the same directory as the customize.py file with the following content:
     ```shell
     MLC_MODEL_TYPE='gemini'
     (or 'openai' or 'groq' and make sure to set the corresponding API KEY)